rust-lang/rfcs/active/0000-raw-reform.md

 * Deprecate all of `slice::raw` as poorly motivated, especially with raw slices available.

-* Deprecate `ImmutableSlice::unsafe_get` and `MutableSlice::unsafe_mut` in favour of using raw slices and indexing into them.

 * Add `as_raw` and `as_raw_mut` to the `Slice` and `MutSlice` extension traits.

 * Add `as_slice`, `as_mut_slice`, `as_raw_slice`, and `as_raw_mut_slice` to the